 There are a number of benefits to selling at a third-party site like a marketplace or deal site.
 Most importantly, those sites already have established audiences and it’s possible for you to make some sales without building up an audience of your own.
 If you hope to have long-term success at a marketplace, you should plan to be active and work to establish your profile at the site, but you’ll benefit from the established audience of the marketplace.

 Another significant benefit is that you won’t have to deal with issues related to payment processing and basic customer service related to particular orders.
-You may need to provide some customer service related to the products that you sell, but everything related to the transactions will be handled for you.
+You may need to provide some customer service related to the products you sell, but everything related to the transactions will be handled for you.

 Bookkeeping is also easier, as you’ll typically be paid once per month in a lump sum for all of your sales rather than having lots of small transactions.